 About Mound Cemetery

-Mound Cemetery’s 17 acres was set aside over 150 years ago by Brooklyn Township’s pioneering families.
-Early Cemetery Association documents reference that the Cemetery “was dedicated to God as a holy burial place for His children and was sacred to the community”.
+Mound Cemetery’s 17 acres were set aside over 150 years ago by Brooklyn Township’s pioneering families.
+Early Cemetery Association documents reference that the Cemetery “was dedicated to God as a holy burial place for His children and was sacred to the community.”
 Today the Cemetery continues this vision by providing a safe, beautiful, peaceful setting dedicated to the remembrance and heritage of our loved ones.

 We recognize that everyone’s attitude toward death and the disposition of human remains is changing, and that today each family’s respective desires reflect these changes in their own way.
 The community that Mound Cemetery serves is becoming increasingly diverse with different family traditions, historical roots, and cultural customs.
 The Cemetery has responded to these changing needs by providing several options for memorialization and the permanent placement of cremated remains and traditional burials.